Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

+## How Host Access Rules for NFS Exports Work in Qumulo Core
+This section explains the two types of host access rules for NFS exports.

+### Restricting Access by IP Address or Hostname
-In Qumulo Core 6.2.0.1, you can add a host access rule to an NFS export to restrict the export by IP address or hostname.
+In Qumulo Core 6.2.0.1 (and higher), you can add a host access rule to an NFS export to restrict the export by IP address or hostname.
 {: #host-access-rule}

 The following examples show the elements that a host access rule can include.